FAQ

 School trips – FAQ

-From a pedagogical perspective, it is highly advisable that your child takes part of the trip.
+From a pedagogical perspective, it is highly advisable that your child takes part in the trip.
 Frequently, students who are repeating the year find it difficult to integrate into the lower class.
 The school trips give students a break from the classroom situation and make socializing possible in a different setting, where it often works better.

 As mentioned in the school rules and regulations, the school trips are compulsory and they have a clear relationship with the educational objectives and the teaching programme, especially in year 3.